 Northern Ireland has been used for filming several scenes from HBO’s epic drama series, Game of Thrones®, and many of these locations can be found in the stunning Causeway Coast and Glens.
-In honour of it’s penultimate season starting on 14th April, we’ve put together a list of the locations to visit in the region where you can fully immerse yourself in George R.R.
+We’ve put together a list of the locations to visit in the region where you can fully immerse yourself in George R.R.
 Martin’s medieval fantasy world of Westeros.
 If you’ve only recently started watching the series, then be warned that this post may contain spoilers!

 These intriguing caves, which have been formed over the course of 400 million years, were used as a cove in the Stormlands during the series – it was made famous by Season 2 Episode 4 as the Shadow creature’s birthplace.

 Also known as Slaver’s Bay, and also used for Renly’s Camp in Season 2, Murlough Bay is a secluded spot on the Causeway Coastal Route which offers stunning views of nearby Rathlin Island, stretching as far as the Mull of Kintyre in Scotland on clear days

 Larrybane was the location where Renly Baratheon’s camp was when Catelyn Stark and Petyr Baelish, the Little Finger, visited him.
 Close to this dramatic coastal location is the famous Carrick-a-rede Rope Bridge, which is suspended 100ft above sea level.